-You can also choose which projects a Manager or Administrator can manage from this section.
+You can choose which projects a Manager or Administrator can manage from their user profile.
 Check the box in the Manages this project column next to any project the teammate needs to manage or click the All link under Manages this project to mark them as a project manager on all of the projects they’re assigned to.
 The change will sync in the account automatically.

 In the Assigned people section of a person's user profile, Managers can view people assignments for themselves and their assigned people, but only Administrators can make edits to a person's assigned people.

 - From the user profile, click Assigned people (left)